 The following blog post was written by Maisie Palmer, Consultant at The Social Change Agency

-Community engagement is a vital part of any project seeking to benefit the public.
-When providing services that affect the lives of many, building relationships with the community that you serve is a non-negotiable.
+Community engagement is a key part of any project or programme that seeks to directly enhance the lives of the public.
+When providing services that affect people belonging to a defined area or group, building relationships within that community is a non-negotiable.
 Whether you’re a charity, funder or government authority, understanding what communities are thinking and feeling, and taking those thoughts and feelings seriously, is the only road to a legitimate and meaningful partnership.

 What is community engagement?

 Community engagement is all about supporting communities to take ownership of the resources that are available to them.
-This means taking an active role in creating partnerships between the institution that is providing those resources, such as a local council, and the communities that will be receiving them.
-Grassroots, voluntary and faith organisations as well as mutual aid groups are often deeply embedded in their communities and have a good understanding of local dynamics.
+This means taking an active role in creating partnerships between the institution that is providing those resources, such as a local council or charity, and the communities that will be receiving them.
+Grassroots, voluntary and faith organisations as well as mutual aid groups are deeply embedded in their communities and have a great understanding of local dynamics.
 This is what makes them such important partners for service providers.

 In the simplest sense, community engagement is likely to involve connecting with community leaders and facilitating conversations about what they would like to see happen in their communities.
 This might look like restoring public spaces such as libraries or a community garden, engaging in discussions around improving housing standards or planning and programming a community event.